alanng10/WorldInfoTech/Docue/a.md

 Class has much much smaller plat worth if struct is added to it.

 Class has much much smaller plat worth if interface is added to it.

+Class adoption worth is higher if it has higher plat worth.